oisbel/Linux-Server-Configuration/README.md

 $ sudo ufw allow 123
 $ sudo ufw enable)
 ```
-Since firewall is on, and SSH had beeen change to 2200, we check if we still can connect via SSH:
+Since firewall is on, and SSH had beeen change to 2200, check if we still can connect via SSH:
 ```
  $ ssh -p 2200 -i ~/.ssh/ubuntu-key.pem ubuntu@13.58.126.0
  # Note: In the Lightsail instance we have to add the TCP 2200 port
 ```
 ##### Create a new user account named grader
 ___
-We set the password to 'password', and use the command **finger** to check if the new user has been created successfully and see the user's details.
+Set the password to 'password', and use the command **finger** to check if the new user has been created successfully and see the user's details.
 ```
 $ sudo adduser grader
 $ finger grader